 I would say that Sabol has some of the most competitive pricing in the market as well, especially considering the quality.
 I’d highly recommend any of their cases to anyone.

 Bonus: Magnetic Cases

 If you’re looking for something a bit different, say magnetic miniature cases, then I’ve covered those as well.
-The magnetic cases are bit more for showing off, but you will find some in that article that are also great for travel as well.
+Magnetic cases are great for quick setup & pickup, and they are also very space efficient, unlike traditional foam trays.
+They’re a great option for a lot of gamers.

 Well, there’s my exhaustive list of miniature storage cases!
 Like I said above, I likely missed a few (probably a lot), so if you have any favorites that I didn’t mention then please share in the comments.
 I’d love to continue to grow this list and help fellow gamers out!

-If you’re curious what the best buys are, the most cheapest cases, check it out.
+If you’re curious what the best buys are, the cheapest/affordable cases, check it out.
 The cases I cover there are the best bang for your buck.
 Also, they’ll cost you less than buying a box of miniatures.